 Since 1997, Dianna has been presenting lively and upbeat programs about the area’s historic lighthouses, ghost towns, islands and other unique destinations and activities in her home state of Michigan.
-She is a passionate professional speaker, with a dual major in communications and English from Western Michigan University and nearly 35 years’ experience in radio broadcasting and public speaking.
+She is a passionate professional speaker, with a dual major in communications and English from Western Michigan University and 25+ years’ experience in radio broadcasting and public speaking.

 An established freelance writer, Dianna is a regular contributor to Michigan Blue Magazine and has also been published in Michigan Living, Michigan Travel Ideas, Lake Michigan Circle Tour & Lighthouse Guide, Country Lines, Tasters Guild International, Grand Rapid Family, Michigan HOME & Lifestyle, Lakeland Boating and Grand Rapids Magazine, among others.